Spencer Steer Player Props: Reds vs. Dodgers

-The Cincinnati Reds and Spencer Steer (.410 slugging percentage over his past 10 games, including one homer), take on starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+The Cincinnati Reds and Spencer Steer (.410 slugging percentage over his past 10 games, including one homer), take on starter Michael Grove and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.

-He notched a home run while going 2-for-4 in his last game against the Dodgers.
+In his last game, he went 1-for-4 with an RBI against the Dodgers.

 Spencer Steer Game Info & Props vs. the Dodgers